18514415-1451198111131/No-Risk-No-Porsche/README.md

 We have designed and implemented a MySQL database system to efficiently store and manage the bookstore’s operational data.
 This includes tables for books, authors, customers, orders, shipping details, and more.

-This project is broken into three SQL script files:
+This project is broken into three SQL script files accompanied by the ERD diagrams and an exported database:

 1. ** 'CreatingDatabasAndTables.sql' ** – Creates the 'BookStore` database and all necessary tables.
 2. ** 'InsertingIntoDatabse.sql' ** – Inserts sample data to test the functionality of the database.
 3. ** 'RolesAndAdminUsers.sql' ** – Creates users, defines roles, and grants privileges.
+4. ** 'BookStore database - ERD.drawio' ** - Shows the relationship between the tables in a more graphic manner

 ---